Durvajoshi/Summer-Internship-/README.md

 Day 3: Begin to make restaurant reservation website as the errors seemed to be very time consuming.
 Made a few changes in the previously created webpages.

-Day4: Worked on the next webpages to complete the website.
+Day 4: Worked on the next webpages to complete the website with HTML and CSS.
+Made the webpages for date ,time and number of guests.

 Day 5: Picked up on  database connectivity with the website.